kubernetes/enhancements/keps/sig-network/3698-multi-network/README.md

         // +optional
         InterfaceName string `json:"interfaceName,omitempty"`

-        // IsDefaultGW4 is a flag indicating this PodNetwork will hold the IPv4 Default
+        // IsDefaultGW is a flag indicating this PodNetwork will hold the Default
         // Gateway inside the Pod.
 Only one Network can have this flag set to True.
         // This field functionality is dependent on the implementation and its support
         // for it.
         //
         // +optional
-        IsDefaultGW4 bool `json:"isDefaultGW4,omitempty"`

-        // IsDefaultGW6 is a flag indicating this PodNetwork will hold the IPv6 Default
-        // Gateway inside the Pod.
-Only one Network can have this flag set to True.
-        // This field functionality is dependent on the implementation and its support
-        // for it.
-        //
-        // +optional
-        IsDefaultGW6 bool `json:"isDefaultGW6,omitempty"`
+        IsDefaultGW bool `json:"isDefaultGW,omitempty"`
 }
 ```